 Angie S. LeRoy, Ph.D.

-Angie LeRoy is currently a Ph.D. candidate in the Health & Social Psychology program at the University of Houston.
+Angie LeRoy completed her doctoral degree in the Social & Health Psychology program at the University of Houston.
 She received her B.S. in Psychology from the University of North Florida and her M.A. in Psychology from the University of Houston.
-Her ultimate career goal is to be a tenured research professor investigating the mind-body connection, with a program of research aimed at identifying key psychosocial factors (e.g., self-perceived burden) that contribute to physical pain, dysregulated stress responses, and immune dysregulation in chronically ill or underserved populations.
-She takes an interdisciplinary approach to understanding how psychosocial aspects relate to health- studying health-related factors extending from the cellular level (i.e., inflammatory responses) to individual differences, to community and environmental impacts (e.g., SES & neighborhood-level stress).
+Her program of research aims to identify key psychosocial factors (e.g., self-perceived burden) that contribute to physical pain, dysregulated stress responses, and immune dysregulation.
+She takes an interdisciplinary approach to understanding how psychosocial aspects relate to health- studying health-related factors extending from the cellular level (i.e., inflammatory responses) to individual differences, to community and environmental impacts.